Songonge/Collaboration-Databricks/Databricks_Setup.md

 * Click on `Next`.
 * Click on `Review and Create`, then on `Create`.

-### Step 5: Create a Container
+### Step 5: Creating a Container
 This is done under your storage account.
 Proceed as follows:
-* Click on `Containers`.
+* Under `Data Storage`, select `Containers`.
 * Click on Create and give it a name.
-* Add a directory.
+* Open the container you just created and create a directory.
 This is where you will upload your dataset.
+You can also create a subdirectory inside your directory.
-* Upload your dataset.
+* Upload your dataset into the directory or subdirectory.
+* Confirm that the directory structure is correctly created and accessible.

 When all the above are completed, you can now launch your workspace.
 * Go to Home -> Resource